cybertraining-dsc/sp21-599-357/project/index.md

 The position of a word in the learned vector space is referred to as its embedding.

-Two popular examples of methods of learning word embeddings from text include:
+Two popular examples of methods of learning word embeddings from text include: Word2Vec[^9] and GloVe[^10].

-- Word2Vec.
-- GloVe.

 ### 3.2 LSTM